Avrohandri/Suki-Parkour--EASY-MODE-/README.md

 # Suki Parkour [EASY MODE]
+This project was fully created by me from scratch using Roblox Studio.

 🚀 How to Play
 You can try the game using either method below:

 1️⃣ Download the .rblx File from GitHub

-a).
-Go to the Releases tab or open the folder where the .rblx file is stored.
+1. Go to the Releases tab or open the folder where the .rblx file is stored.

-b).
-Click the file SUKI_PARKOUR_EASY_MODE.rblx.
+2. Click the file SUKI_PARKOUR_EASY_MODE.rblx.

-c).
-Download the file.
+3. Download the file.

-d).
-Open Roblox Studio.
+4. Open Roblox Studio.

-e).
-Select File → Open…
+5. Select File → Open…

-f).
-Locate and open the downloaded .rblx file.
+6. Locate and open the downloaded .rblx file.

-g).
-Press Play to test the game directly in Roblox Studio.
+7. Press Play to test the game directly in Roblox Studio.

 2️⃣ Play Directly on Roblox